pzhang0610/VT-GAN/README.md

 # VT-GAN
-An implementation of VT-GAN for gait recognition
+An Pytorch implementation of VT-GAN for gait recognition

+##